mpip/pfft/doc/reference.rst

 Advanced Timer Manipulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to access the run times directly a new typedef is introduced.
+In order to access the run times directly a new typedef ``pfft_timer``
-The following function returns a copy of the timer corresponding to PFFT
+is introduced.
+The following function returns a copy of the timer
-plan
+corresponding to PFFT plan ``ths``

 ::

     pfft_timer pfft_get_timer(
         const pfft_plan ths);

-Note that the memory of the returned must be released with
+Note that the memory of the returned ``pfft_timer`` must be released
+with

 ::